-ipv6 mld snooping This command immediately deletes a member port of an IPv6 multicast service when a leave packet is received at that port and immediate-leave is enabled for the parent VLAN.
+ipv6 mld snooping This command immediately deletes a member port of an IPv6 multicast service vlan immediate-leave when a leave packet is received at that port and immediate-leave is enabled for the parent VLAN.
 Use the no form to restore the default.